Instagram Shadowban – 10 tips to avoid and recover

 If any of the hashtags you use were banned, make sure to stop using them!
 They could be preventing your posts from appearing on any of the hashtags you use!

-2. Stop using bots or such software/apps/websites
+2. Stop using automated software/apps or buying followers

-Using an Instagram scheduler that automatically posts your photos to Instagram or any sort of automated/bot activity like getting likes or comments or follow.
+Using an Instagram scheduler that automatically posts your photos to Instagram or any sort of automated activity like getting likes or comments or follow.
 OR Have you ever used a bot before?
 Like automatic likes or such tasks.
 Even if you signed up for a bot service years ago, they could still be linked to your account.

 3. Avoid big activity bumps in your Instagram activity: